ClouDesire/docusaurus/docs/marketplace.md

   * *Price list*: the marketplace shows prices but the end-users are not allowed to place orders
-  * *Showcase*: the marketplace only lists the products in the catalog, without showing prices nor allowing the end-users to place orders
+  * *Showcase*: the marketplace only lists the products in the catalog, without showing prices nor allowing the end-users to place orders.
+Two options are
+    available:
+    * *for anonymous*: prices are hidden for non-logged users; after the login, prices are provided again
+    * *for all*: prices are always hidden (also for logged-in users)

 ## Social Links